microsoft/workspace-optimizer/README.md

 ## How to file issues and get help

 This project uses GitHub Issues to track bugs, feature requests, and questions.
-Please search the existing issues before filing new issues to avoid duplicates.
-For new issues, file your bug or feature request as a new Issue.
+Please check the documentation and search the existing issues before filing new issues to avoid duplicates.

-For help and questions about using this project, please submit your questions via Github Issues.
+For bugs, feature requests, suggestions and questions about this project, please submit them via Github Issues.
+For all other inquiries [email us](mailto:ws-collab-optimizer@microsoft.com).
+We will do our best to address your questions within a week timeframe.
+We will only respond to questions related to the tool itself.
+For all Anaconda/Jupyter Notebooks related questions please refer to the appropriate software documentation.

 ## Microsoft Support Policy